nsxr51/AliceInWonderland/README.md

       Of course the way to open it is your name.
       In appreciation of Lyon Playfire. `

-#### Alice forgot how to decode the "cipher.text" attachment.:thinking:
+#### Alice forgot how to decode the "cipher.txt" attachment.:thinking:
 #### All you have to do is decrypt it and send the answers to lior.bennaim@elbitsystesm.com

 The answers should contain: